 Can we talk about our avocado obsession?
-I mean, they’re just so tasty and versatile, and let’s be honest, there’s nothing than snuggling up in bed with a bowl of guacamole and some chips or an avocado sandwich before falling asleep.
+I mean, they’re just so tasty and versatile, and let’s be honest, there’s nothing better than snuggling up in bed with a bowl of guacamole and some chips or an avocado sandwich before falling asleep.
 But, as much as we love avocados, we also know that certain foods can make it difficult to sleep.
 So, let’s see if eating avocado at night is harmful.

 Nutritional Value of Avocado